Warrin' Priests: Part Two

-As Bode continues to brings record crowds to the church with his fresh ideas and good looks, Ned is disappointed and misses the old ways.
+As Bode continues to bring record crowds to the church with his fresh ideas and good looks, Ned is disappointed and misses the old ways.
 Lisa finds that the new minister's teachings help reconcile her with the church, though Marge warns her that Springfield has been traditionally hostile to new ideas.
 Ned challenges Bode to a scriptural debate and loses.
 Meanwhile, in Michigan, Lovejoy and Helen visit the Blessed Buy Megachurch, where Bode was fired.
 Lovejoy asks about Bode and the preacher presents them a USB drive with proof about Bode.

 During the ceremony at the church, Lovejoy returns announcing what he found in Michigan: the reason Bode was fired was that as a 19-year-old minister, he burned a Bible during a church service.
-The next Tuesday, Lisa presents the debate between the two priests, but the Springfielders do not forgive the new minister and Bode resigns.
+The next Tuesday, Lisa presents the debate between the two ministers, but the Springfielders do not forgive Bode and he resigns.

 At church, before Bode leaves Springfield, Lisa asks him why he burned the Bible.
 He says that God is in the heart, not in a cathedral or a book, a subtext Lisa points out that the townspeople do not understand.

+Production

+This is the first episode of the series written by comedian Pete Holmes.
+Holmes also guest starred as Bode, a young pastor who comes to Springfield.
+He previously played a different character in the thirtieth season episode "Bart's Not Dead."

 Reception

+Viewing figures

+The first part earned a 0.5 rating and was watched by 1.35 million viewers, which was the second-most watched show on Fox that night.
+The second part earned a 0.5 rating and watched by 1.36 million viewers, which was the second-most watched show on Fox that night.

+Critical response

 Dennis Perkins from The A.V.
 Club gave Part One of the episode a B+, stating "Holmes himself plays Bode, the guitar-strumming young pastor who's come to Springfield at the behest of not Reverend Lovejoy (of the interminably sleepy sermons and defensive moralizing), but wife Helen.
 (She put an ad for help on "Christ's List.")."

-Tony Sokol of Den of Geek gave Part Two a 4 out of 5, stating "'Warrin' Priests' is a parable.
+Tony Sokol of Den of Geek stated that Part One was more character focused and liked the steadier escalation.
+He also highlighted the change in format with the two-part episode.
+Sokol gave Part Two a 4 out of 5, stating "'Warrin' Priests' is a parable.
 Springfield is America.
 The majority of people are as desperate for change as they are desperately afraid of it.
 The episode is a testament to longer-form Simpsons.
 The series gets more adventurous, allows more attention to details, develops supporting personalities and lets the tensions grow.
 It almost felt like this episode could've used another full segment."